Ian-Kiprotich/I3M-Developer-Docs/src/beginning/editor_overview.md

 ## Creating or loading a Scene

-FyroxEd works with scenes - a scene is a container for game entities, you can create and edit one scene at a time.
+I3M works with scenes - a scene is a container for game entities, you can create and edit one scene at a time.
 You must have a scene loaded to begin working with the editor.
 To create a scene go to `File -> New Scene`.

 To load an existing scene, go to `File -> Load` and select the desired scene through the file browser.
 Recently opened